Conveuropean logo

 Mainau Germany

-Normally I publish in this photoblog pictures from European cities or landscapes, but this time I decided to upload a nice butterfly photo I captured earlier on today.
-We decided to visit Konstanz in Germany and it turned out to be a very nice city with an old well preserved city center (luckily the allied bombs during WWII didn’t touch it).
-From there you can take a boat that bring you to a small island called Mainau.
-K. always wanted to visit this place because she had studied in the school this island had a gorgeous greenhouse full of butterflies and indeed once you enter to his place you find plenty of those 'Schmetterlinge' flying all over the place, sucking up juice from orange slices and hopping from flower to flower.
-So my dear K. here is a butterfly picture for you!.
+Normally I publish pictures from European cities or landscapes in this photoblog, but this time I decided to upload a nice butterfly photo I captured earlier today.
+We decided to visit Konstanz in Germany, and it turned out to be a very nice city with an old, well-preserved city center (luckily the Allied bombs during WWII didn’t touch it).
+From there, you can take a boat that brings you to a small island called Mainau.
+K. always wanted to visit this place because she had studied at the school on this island, which had a gorgeous greenhouse full of butterflies.
+Indeed, once you enter the place, you find plenty of 'Schmetterlinge' flying all over the place, sucking up juice from orange slices and hopping from flower to flower.
+So my dear K., here is a butterfly picture for you!

 Champ de Mars from the Tour Eiffel